QUESTIONS AND ANSWERS

 14).
 Question: What are the Features and Benefits of the DynoRotor?

 Answer: DynoRotor operates (generates electricity) from the motion of the waves.
 DynoRotor’s consume no fuel, generate no emissions during operation, have low ecological impact, and can be used to replace technologies that generate CO2 and other greenhouse gases and pollutants.
-The 500 watt unit or cluster are meant to be deployed as standalone units.
+The DynoRotor or cluster are meant to be deployed as standalone units.

 The DynoRotor is simple to operate, making DynoRotor a leading-edge technology for regions with little infrastructure or technological skill.
 They are also easy to maintain.
 DynoRotor's vast early market arena includes coastal communities, remote ocean islands in developing countries.
 Typically, in such cases, electricity is unavailable due to the cost of supplying fuel to remote areas or is very expensive.
 Most of the world outside North America if they are on diesel power are paying $0.75+ per kWh or more for electricity.